African American Studies

 • Major information, courses, independent studies, Honors Program

 The department strives to and is committed to providing a safe, inclusive environment for students.
-Students are welcome, feel supported, respected and valued and receive the ultimate advising experience to ensure academic advancement through the program.
+Students are welcome, feel supported, respected, valued, and receive the ultimate advising experience to ensure academic advancement through the program.

 Academic Opportunities